-AMES is subject to risks associated with sourcing from Asia.
+AMES and ClosetMaid are subject to risks associated with sourcing from Asia.

-A substantial amount of AMES finished goods sourcing is done through supply agreements with China based vendors.
-China does not have a welldeveloped, consolidated body of laws governing agreements with international customers.
+A substantial amount of AMES finished goods sourcing is done through supply agreements with China based vendors, and ClosetMaid sources a substantial amount of raw material from China.
+China does not have a well-developed, consolidated body of laws governing agreements with international customers.
 Enforcement of existing laws or contracts based on existing law may be uncertain and sporadic, and it may be difficult to obtain swift and equitable enforcement or to obtain enforcement of a judgment by a court of another jurisdiction.
 The relative inexperience of China's judiciary on matters of international trade in many cases creates additional uncertainty as to the outcome of any litigation.
 In addition, interpretation of statutes and regulations may be subject to government policies reflecting domestic political changes.
 Products entering from China may be subject to import quotas, import duties and other restrictions.
-Any inability to import these products into the U.S. and any tariffs that may be levied with respect to these products may have a material adverse result on AMES' business and results of operations, financial position and cash flows.
+Any inability to import these products into the U.S. and any tariffs that may be levied with respect to these products may have a material adverse result on AMES' or ClosetMaid's business and results of operations, financial position and cash flows.